-Lena Lakes Trail is a 12.9 mile heavily trafficked out and back trail located near Lilliwaup, WA that features a lake and is rated as difficult.
+Lena Lakes Trail is a 12.9 mile heavily trafficked out and back trail located near Lilliwaup, Washington that features a lake and is rated as difficult.
 The trail offers a number of activity options and is accessible from July until October.

 NOTE: No dogs are allowed in Olympic National Park.